marxanweb/general/documentation/docs_user.md

 ### Understanding mapping
 Describe why Mapbox is used
 ### Interacting with the map
+Clicking on the map shows a list of features for a planning unit.
 ### Changing how the results are displayed
 ### Changing the basemap
 ### Requirements for importing spatial data